nodejs/node/doc/api/n-api.md

 References with a count of 0 do not prevent values from being collected.
 Values of object (object, function, external) and symbol types are becoming 'weak' references and can still be accessed while they are not collected.
-Values of other types are released when the count becomes 0 and cannot be accessed from the reference any more.
+In experimental Node-API version values of other types are released when the count becomes 0 and cannot be accessed from the reference any more.
 Any count greater than 0 will prevent the values from being collected.

 Symbol values have different flavors.
 The true weak reference behavior is